 Delayed less than 7 business days

 Trine will always inform investors if we know there will be a delay to repayments.
-However the dates in an expected repayment schedule should be treated as preliminary and a few days delay in a repayment is not unusual.
+However, the dates in an expected repayment schedule should be treated as preliminary and a few days delay in repayment is not unusual.
 Often the repayments are coming from around the world and this can mean bank transfers take longer than expected.
-Investors can check their emails or their repayment schedule for the most up to date information, or reach out to firstname.lastname@example.org.
+Investors can check their emails or their repayment schedule for the most up-to-date information, or reach out to email@example.com.